matthewnoahkim/sciolyteams/README.md

-# SciOly Teams
+# Teamy

-A comprehensive Science Olympiad team management platform built with Next.js 14, TypeScript, and PostgreSQL.
+A comprehensive team management platform built with Next.js 14, TypeScript, and PostgreSQL.

 ## Features